Chris-Error-404/Chris-Error-404/README.md

 ## Languages - Frameworks - Tools

-> These are the technologies and tools I use regularly to build projects, solve problems, and keep improving my skills.
+> These are the labguages, frameworks and tools I use to build projects, solve problems, and keep improving my skills.

 <br>